-A captain in basketball is a person that is elected by fellow teammates to lead their team for the season.
-They have certain responsibilities such as interviews before and after their games, shaking hands with the other team's captain pregame, and talking with the referees before and during the game.
+A captain in basketball is a player who is elected by fellow teammates to lead their team for the season.
+They have certain responsibilities such as interviews before and after their games, shaking hands with the other team’s captain pregame, and talking with the referees before and during the game.
 Some coaches may appoint captains to their teams, but not all teams have captains, depending on the coach or level of play.

 Selecting the Captain

 Typically, the best players on each team are named the captain or captains of their teams.
 Michael Jordan, LeBron James, Kobe Bryant, and Stephen Curry were and are the best players on their respective teams, and are all examples of team captains.